 IMPORTANT NOTE FOR CAT LICENCES: A licence is also required for any cat that is allowed outside the building or house of its guardian.
 This licence can be replaced by implanting a microchip.

-Renewal of the Licence
+Purchase and Renewal of a Licence

 1. Directly on the new plateform emili